vporubsky/CaGraph/README.md

 ### Prerequisites

+Ensure you have Python (3.7+).

-A list of software required for the CaGraph project and how to install the packages.
+Here is a list of software required for the CaGraph project and how to install the packages.

 * networkx
   ```sh